 What does this mean for you?
 You can expect us to give you a slot, with a target date.
 We work hard to start on that day.
 If we can't we will let you know as early as possible so that you can plan.
 You can trust that we won't put another client in front of you.
 And when it's your turn we will stay on your job until it's finished the right way.

 We are a small family firm, so I wear a lot of hats.
-I design, create proposals, manage all our marketing, and oversee our maintenance crew.
+I design, create proposals, and manage all our marketing.
 I also maintain the schedule for Ross NW Watergardens' projects.
 Sometimes it can feel like I work for the schedule, not my dad or our clients.
-The schedule can be a harsh task master.
+The schedule can be a harsh taskmaster.

 Our client's trust and patience make it all doable though.
 Thanks for working with us!